Home Caroline Browne Master Logo RGB.jpg

 More recently, I’ve added the body and breath into the therapeutic picture.
 This certainly feels more complete.
 Because every client's adaptation to their life experience is unique to them I like to, together, create a therapeutic map that fits with already known strengths and other parts that might be available for change.
 Within our relationship I draw from a range of therapeutic models and techniques – somatic psychology, structural dissociation, sensorimotor psychotherapy, trauma-sensitive yoga, internal family systems, attachment theory and Havening Techniques.

-Because every person’s adaptation to their life experience is unique to them I like to, together, create a therapeutic map that fits with already known strengths and other parts that might be available for change, or open to the simple recognition of an effortless stillness that is always here.
-I draw from a range of body-centered trauma processing techniques that help undo survival strategies that hold a sense of a seperate self in place – sensorimotor psychotherapy, internal family systems and EMDR.
+Because each person’s adaptation to life experience is unique, I prefer to co-create a therapeutic map that honours known strengths and gently explores the parts of self that may be ready for change—or ready to open to the stillness and presence that’s always here.
+My approach draws from body-centered therapies and the Buddha Dharma to loosen the survival strategies that hold a fixed sense of a seperate self in place.

-I like how Mark Epstein, a New York therapist and long-term meditator, recently put it, “Buddhist contemplation is a kind of therapy, after all; it’s whole orientation is toward relieving people of needless self-inflicted psychological suffering.
+I appreciate how Mark Epstein, a New York therapist and long-term meditator, puts it, “Buddhist contemplation is a kind of therapy, after all; it’s whole orientation is toward relieving people of needless self-inflicted psychological suffering.
 And psychotherapy, like meditation, is, at base, an inquiry into the nature of self.
 The more you examine your experience, the more mysterious, and, elusive the self becomes”.

 SYP1309 Banner 4 Interests Update FA.jpg